dexadexa/dexa/README.md

 - `ussd/` — Vite + React UI for showcasing the USSD/SMS experience and related assets.
 Includes a placeholder backend folder for USSD/SMS gateways.
 - `whatsapp/` — TypeScript Node service integrating Twilio WhatsApp, Prisma/PostgreSQL, and Hedera EVM (ethers v6).
 Includes tests and simple contract tooling.

-Each subproject has its own README with deeper details.
-This root README gives a cohesive overview and quickstart.

 <p align="center">